 And if you like science, one thing you'll find is that Inchelium - Keller has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-In terms of college education, Inchelium - Keller is nearly on par with the US average for all cities of 21.84%: 18.02% of adults 25 and older in Inchelium - Keller have a bachelor's degree or advanced degree.
+The percentage of adults in Inchelium - Keller who are college-educated is close to the national average for all communities of 21.84%: 18.02% of the adults in Inchelium - Keller have a bachelor's degree or advanced degree.

 The per capita income in Inchelium - Keller in 2022 was $28,392, which is low income relative to Washington, and lower middle income relative to the rest of the US.
 This equates to an annual income of $113,568 for a family of four.
 However, Inchelium - Keller contains both very wealthy and poor people as well.